jxnblk/blog/src/posts/generating-color-palette-documentation-from-css.md

 fs.writeFileSync('index.html', html)
 ```

-Now run `npm start` and the build script should generate an HTML file with the colors parsed from the stylesheet.
+Now run `npm start` which should generate an HTML file with the colors parsed from the stylesheet.

 ```bash
 npm start && open index.html